 However, a student's diploma or transcript may be withheld until the student pays for any school property that has been lost or willfully damaged.
 Upon payment for damages, or the equivalency through voluntary work, the diploma or transcript will be released.
-When the damages or fines do not exceed \$100, the student or his/her parents shallwill have the right to an appeal using the same process as used for short-term suspension as defined in Policy 3241, Classroom Management, Corrective Actions or Punishments.
-When damages are in excess of \$100, the appeal process for long term suspension as defined in Policy 3241, Classroom Management, Corrective Actions or Punishments shallwill apply.
+When the damages or fines do not exceed \$100, the student or his/her parents will have the right to an appeal using the same process as used for short-term suspension as defined in Policy 3241, Classroom Management, Corrective Actions or Punishments.
+When damages are in excess of \$100, the appeal process for long term suspension as defined in Policy 3241, Classroom Management, Corrective Actions or Punishments will apply.

-Graduation requirements in effect when a student first enrolls in high school shallwill be in effect until that student graduates unless such period is in excess of ten years.
+Graduation requirements in effect when a student first enrolls in high school will be in effect until that student graduates unless such period is in excess of ten years.

 In the event that other forms of corrective actions are imposed for violations of school rules, the student may be denied participation in graduation ceremonies.
-Such exclusion shallwill be regarded as a school suspension.
+Such exclusion will be regarded as a school suspension.
 In such instances, the diploma will be granted.

-Cross References: Board Policy 3110 Qualifications of Attendance and Placement Board Policy 3241 Classroom Management, Corrective Actions or 3 Punishment Board Policy 3520 Student Fees, Fines and Charges Legal References RCW 28A.230.090 High school graduation requirements or equivalencies - Reevaluation and report by State Board of Education - Credit for courses taken before attending high school - Post-secondary credit equivalencies RCW 28A.230.120 High school diplomas - Issuance - Option to receive final transcripts - Notice RCW 28A.600.300-400 High school students' options RCW 28A.635.060 Defacing or injuring school property - Liability of pupil, parent or guardian - Withholding grades, diploma, or transcripts - Suspension and restitution - Voluntary work program as alternative - Rights protected WAC 392-410 Courses of studies and equivalencies WAC 180-51 High school graduation requirements WAC 392-348 Secondary Education WAC 392-121-182 Alternative Learning Experience Requirements WAC 392-169 Special service programs running start program
+Cross References: Board Policy 3110 Qualifications of Attendance and Placement Board Policy 3241 Classroom Management, Corrective Actions or • Punishment Board Policy 3520 Student Fees, Fines and Charges Legal References RCW 28A.230.090 High school graduation requirements or equivalencies - Reevaluation and report by State Board of Education - Credit for courses taken before attending high school - Post-secondary credit equivalencies RCW 28A.230.120 High school diplomas - Issuance - Option to receive final transcripts - Notice RCW 28A.600.300-400 High school students' options RCW 28A.635.060 Defacing or injuring school property - Liability of pupil, parent or guardian - Withholding grades, diploma, or transcripts - Suspension and restitution - Voluntary work program as alternative - Rights protected WAC 392-410 Courses of studies and equivalencies WAC 180-51 High school graduation requirements WAC 392-348 Secondary Education WAC 392-121-182 Alternative Learning Experience Requirements WAC 392-169 Special service programs running start program Management Resour rces: Policy News, October 2011 Policy Manual Revisions Policy News, June 2010 High School Proficiency Examination Policy News, April 2009 High School Graduation Requirements (Class of 2009) Policy News, February 2009 High School Graduation Requirements Policy News, August 2007 Graduation Requirements Modified by Legislature

-Management Resources:

-Policy News, October 2011 Policy Manual Revisions Policy News, June 2010 High School Proficiency Examination Policy News, April 2009 High School Graduation Requirements (Class of 2009) Policy News, February 2009 High School Graduation Requirements Policy News, August 2007 Graduation Requirements Modified by Legislature Policy News, October 2004 Graduation Requirements: High School and Beyond Plans Policy News, February 2004 High School Graduation Requirements Policy News, December 2000 2004 High School Graduation Requirements Adopted Policy News, April 1999 Variations Complicate College Credit Equivalencies
+Policy News, October 2004

+Policy News, February 2004 Policy News, December 2000 Policy News, April 1999 Graduation Requirements: High School and Beyond Plans

+High School Graduation Requirements

+2004 High School Graduation Requirements Adopted Variations Complicate College Credit Equivalencies

-Revision Dates: 9-10-07, 06-22-09, 9-13-10 Adoption Date: February 25, 2004 Woodland School District #404
+Revision Dates: 9-10-07, 06-22-09, 9-13-10, 6-25-12

+Adoption Date: February 25, 2004 Woodland School District #404